intmus/inttheory22-23/_23-intro-to-post-tonal/b1-ex-mod12transnormform.md

 ### Conclusions

-For this trichord, it is probably easiest to translate the pitches into standard pitch letters, and then just treat it as a triad.
+For your first attempt at this basic trichord, you will probably find it easiest to translate the pitches into standard pitch letters, and then just treat it as a triad.
 In this case, the pitches D-flat, G, and B-flat form a G diminished triad, so you can quickly tell that the normal form for this should be:

 [7,t,1]

-Notice that when notating a pc set in normal form, the parentheses are replaced by brackets.
-(This notation method is outlined by Joseph Straus in his *Introduction to Post-Tonal Theory*.)
+**Notice that when notating a pc set in normal form, the parentheses are replaced by brackets.** (This notation method is outlined by Joseph Straus in his *Introduction to Post-Tonal Theory*.)

-But what happens when you have a more complicated and ambiguous pc set?
-Try putting the next pentachord into normal form.
-What difficulties do you find?
-Which method seems to get the quickest result?
-Which seems the most consistent?

-(1,3,7,t)

 ## Breaking "ties" for ordering pcs

-With any pcs, it is possible that there are multiple arrangements that have the same interval between the outside pitches.
+Before we create our integer-based system for finding normal form, we need to understand one more issue with normal form.
+With many pitch class sets, it is possible that there are multiple arrangements that have the same interval between the outside pitches.
 Try putting the following trichord into normal form.

 (0,5,7)